GraemeFulton/the-mind-boggling-universe-of-javascript-modules/post.md

 ```

 This code is also available as a [live example of an ES6 module](http://tiagorg.com/js-modules/es6/index.html).
 Make sure to [check the source code](https://github.com/tiagorg/js-modules/tree/gh-pages/es6).
 Not only ES6 has brought modules, but it also brought a solution for the CommonJS vs AMD battle!
 According to this [Dr. Axel Rauschmayer's article](http://www.2ality.com/2014/09/es6-modules-final.html), ES6 modules will support both synchronous and asynchronous loading within the same syntax.
 And even better, they will work both on the browser and on the server!

-One more good news: this syntax is finalized, so further syntax changes aren't expected for ES6 Modules.
+One more piece of good news: this syntax is finalized, so further syntax changes aren't expected for ES6 Modules.
 This means that you can start learning it right now!

 ## Babel for the rescue